RTEMS/rtems-docs/user/start/depend.rst

 is described here is not an approved set up, rather it is a guide.
 Some projects have a suitable development machine per developer while others set up a tightly controlled central build server.
-RTEMS is flexible and lets you engineering a development environment that suites you.
+RTEMS is flexible and lets you engineer a development environment that suites you.
 The basic specs are:

 - Multicore processor
 - 8G bytes RAM